 Description: CcApp.exe is not essential for Windows and will often cause problems.
 CcApp.exe is located in a subfolder of "C:\Program Files\Common Files"—mostly C:\Program Files\Common Files\Symantec Shared\.

-There is an icon for this program on the taskbar next to the clock.
 CcApp.exe is not a Windows system file.
 The file is a Verisign signed file.
 The file has a digital signature.
 The software uses ports to connect to or from a LAN or the Internet.
-Therefore the technical security rating is 17% dangerous, however you should also read the user reviews.
+The process starts when Windows starts (see Registry key: MACHINE\Run, User Shell Folders, Run, MACHINE\RunServices, MACHINE\User Shell Folders, DEFAULT\Run).
+Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.

 In the event of any problems with ccApp.exe, you can remove the entire program Norton AntiVirus using Windows Control Panel, contact www.symantec.com Customer Service or verify that you have installed the latest version.